 NOTE 2 In structural risk analysis the following conditions can, for example, present hazards to the structure:

-high values of ordinary actions;
+— high values of ordinary actions;

-low values of resistances, possibly due to errors or unforeseen deterioration;
+— low values of resistances, possibly due to errors or unforeseen deterioration;

-ground and other environmental conditions different from those assumed in the design;
+— ground and other environmental conditions different from those assumed in the design;

-accidental actions like impact, explosion, fire, flood (including scour) or earthquake;
+— accidental actions like impact, explosion, fire, flood (including scour) or earthquake;

-unspecified accidental actions.
+— unspecified accidental actions.

 (2) The following should be taken into account in defining the hazard scenarios:

-the anticipated or known variable actions on the structure;
+— the anticipated or known variable actions on the structure;

-the environment surrounding the structure;
+— the environment surrounding the structure;

-the proposed or known inspection regime of the structure;
+— the proposed or known inspection regime of the structure;

-the concept of the structure, its detailed design, materials of construction and possible points of vulnerability to damage or deterioration;
+— the concept of the structure, its detailed design, materials of construction and possible points of vulnerability to damage or deterioration;

-the consequences of type and degree of damage due to the identified hazard scenario.
+— the consequences of type and degree of damage due to the identified hazard scenario.

 (3) The main usage of the structure should be identified in order to ascertain the consequences for safety in case the structure fails to withstand the leading hazard event with likely accompanying actions.